microsoft/vscode-react-native/README.md

   When the Network inspector detects a React Native application and connects to it, VS Code DevTools window will be opened automatically.
 But you can also open it manually, by opening `Help` menu and clicking `Toggle Developer Tools` option.
 After that you just need to open `Console` tab in DevTools, where network requests will be printed.
 - To stop the Network inspector you can use `Stop Network Inspector` Command Palette command

-For now Network inspector doesn't support iOS physical devices and Expo applications.
+For now the Network inspector doesn't support Expo applications.

 # Developing inside a Docker Container